 When SKS Toijala Works acquired the log stacker business, the company inherited old product data containing product structures that were managed in disconnected silos as computer-aided design (CAD) files, product data management (PDM) data and enterprise resource planning (ERP) information.
 The CAD models included data from two different CAD systems and the PDM data was also from different systems.
 SKS Toijala Works saw the need for a unified design platform to develop its new product that would allow them to manage all the design-related data in a common system.

-SKS Toijala Works first began using NX™ software from product lifecycle management (PLM) specialist Siemens PLM Software as a CAD design solution in its engineering subcontracting business in 2001 for servicing one of its customers.
-The initial experience encouraged the design team to expand on the Siemens PLM Software portfolio and gain the design expertise of both NX and Teamcenter® software for data management.
+SKS Toijala Works first began using NX™ software from product lifecycle management (PLM) specialist Siemens Digital Industries Software as a CAD design solution in its engineering subcontracting business in 2001 for servicing one of its customers.
+The initial experience encouraged the design team to expand on the Siemens Digital Industries Software portfolio and gain the design expertise of both NX and Teamcenter® software for data management.

-The company worked with IDEAL PLM, a Siemens PLM Software solution partner, to implement the new system.
-IDEAL PLM was founded in 1992 and offers PLM solutions and related services in Finland, and has been working together with SKS Toijala Works since 2001.
+The company worked with IDEAL GRP, a Siemens Digital Industries Software solution partner, to implement the new system.
+IDEAL GRP was founded in 1992 and offers PLM solutions and related services in Finland, and has been working together with SKS Toijala Works since 2001.

 The decision meant that some of the staff who joined SKS Toijala Works through the change in ownership for log stackers had been using another CAD solution, and now had to learn a new solution.
 “Once the decision was made that in the future the log stacker was going to be designed with NX and Teamcenter, the question very quickly moved from how to use it to how to make the most of it and get working on the new log stacker model,” says Lappalainen.
 “The staff had to learn to use the system quickly.”